 Kyle Schwarber — The Leadoff Revolution

-Thomson's most defensible and analytically courageous lineup decision was batting Kyle Schwarber — a player whose career batting average has rarely topped .215 — in the leadoff spot.
-Conventional wisdom rejects a strikeout-prone slugger atop the order; Thomson's approach embraced Schwarber's true skill set: elite walk rates, elite power, and an ability to punish pitchers even before they can establish a rhythm.
+One of Thomson's most analytically-grounded lineup decisions was batting Kyle Schwarber — a player whose career batting average has rarely topped .215 — in the leadoff spot.
+Batting a high-walk, high-power hitter at the top of the order is a documented sabermetric play in the modern game; the typical National League manager still wouldn't have done it.
+Thomson did, and embraced Schwarber's true skill set: elite walk rates, elite power, and an ability to punish pitchers even before they can establish a rhythm.
 The results were historically significant: Schwarber led the National League in home runs in 2022 (46) and 2025 (56).
 His 2025 campaign — 56 HR, 132 RBI (MLB leader), NL MVP runner-up — was a career season achieved at age 32 in Thomson's lineup structure.
+The credit goes to a manager who made an analytically-supported decision the league was slow to adopt, and to a player who rewarded the call.
+The successor's lineup card is on tonight's Phillies edges — Schwarber's slot is the first thing to check.

 Bryce Harper's First-Base Transition